 There are direct flights to Kumamoto Airport from Tokyo’s Haneda Airport and Osaka’s Itami Airport.
+There are also direct flights from Narita, Nagoya (both Chubu and Komaki), and Shizuoka.
 If traveling from elsewhere in Japan, the best way to get to the area is by catching a plane to nearby Fukuoka Airport and then getting to Kumamoto by train or bus.
 If you’d rather travel by land, catch the shinkansen from Tokyo and points west.
 There are some through trains originating from Shin-Osaka Station, while others require an easy transfer at Hakata Station in Fukuoka.

 Beef from Japanese brown cattle, one of the four breeds of wagyu cattle.
-Higo beef is famous for its rich marbling an...
+Aka beef is characterized by its lean meat and tenderness.

 Kumamoto comes alive with special events, including the Horse Festival, the Yamaga Lantern Festival, and various fireworks displays.